 Cratox team note

-Kimchi contains 15 kcal and 1.6 g of fiber per 100 g, making it a low-calorie, gut-friendly food.
-Enjoy it as a side dish with grilled meats or add it to salads for a tangy flavor boost.
+Kimchi contains 15 kcal per 100g, providing 1.1g of protein and 1.6g of fiber, making it a low-calorie, nutrient-dense option.
+Enjoy it as a side dish with grilled meats or as a topping for rice bowls to enhance flavor and digestion.

 A fast summary built from the current nutrition profile per 100g.